All Blogs

 By

-Read Time: 7 Min
+Read Time: 5 Min

-As a nursing home administrator, you know that state surveys can be stressful.
-The unannounced nature of these inspections can create anxiety, but they are an important part of ensuring quality care for nursing home residents.
+The unannounced nature of these inspections can create anxiety, but they are an important part of providing quality care for nursing home residents.

 Understanding what to expect can help you face state surveys with confidence.
 Proper preparation also increases the chances of passing inspections.